 Is the tuition same for EU and non-EU residents?

 Yes, the tuition fees are the same for EU and non-EU residents.

 Does the Faculty offer any scholarships that cover the tuition fees?

-The study plans for our study programs are available on the individual program webpages in the “Admissions” section.
-The course catalog can be found in the Student Information System, via the “Subjects” section, which can be found here.
+The study plans for our study programmes are available on the individual programme webpages in the “Admissions” section.
+The course catalogue can be found in the Student Information System, via the “Subjects” section, which can be found here.

 Does the Faculty offer a Czech language course?